adaptivecomputing/grails-new-doc/README.md

 This plugin is a backport of Grails 2.x documentation (toc.yml, gdoc file structure without section numbers, fixed groovydoc duplicates, etc) to Grails 1.x projects.
-It provides two scripts.
+It provides three scripts.

 ## Commands